ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexres.md

   > su - ubuntu

 # Installation
-Now it is time to install Nexres.
+Now it is time to install NexRes.
 Clone the repo from github and go to its folder:
   > git clone https://github.com/resilientdb/resilientdb.git
   > cd resilientdb/